IndianGhost/coding-game/src/main/java/com/coding/games/casetypes/README.md

-# THE PROBLEM
+# Case types

+## Description
 Figure out which naming style is the variable.

-#### VARIABLE NAMING CONVENTIONS
+**VARIABLE NAMING CONVENTIONS**

-snake_case: Words are delimited by an underscore: "variable_one", "variable_two".
+- snake_case: Words are delimited by an underscore: "variable_one", "variable_two".
-PascalCase: Words are delimited by capital letters: "VariableOne", "VariableTwo".
+- PascalCase: Words are delimited by capital letters: "VariableOne", "VariableTwo".
-camelCase: Words are delimited by capital letters (except the initial word): "variableOne", "variableTwo".
+- camelCase: Words are delimited by capital letters (except the initial word): "variableOne", "variableTwo".

-#### Note:
+## Note:
 Only one of the above three naming conventions will be used.

 Input